brandongregory/dndhelp/src/roleplaying/just-talk-to-them.md

 Common mismatches of expectations include:

 * Theme of the game (i.e. intrigue, exploration, combat grind)
 * Level of seriousness (serious adventure vs wacky hijinks)
 * Morality (heroism vs villainy)
 * Intra-party conflict (PVP, stealing, charming, etc.)
-* Level of character optimization/powergaming
+* Level of character optimization/power gaming
 * Strictness when adhering to the rules
 * Openness to inviting new players into the group
 * Level of work expected outside of sessions